reina3596/macreplay_v2/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for MacReplay v2
+about: Suggest an idea for MacReplayV2
 title: '[FEATURE] '
 labels: ['enhancement', 'needs-triage']
 assignees: ''